gilbertlucas46/gilbert/src/posts/2020-02-27-top-10-side-project-ideas-for-software-engineers.md

 You’ve now shown that you can do more than just code a small segment of a system.
 Instead, you can think through an entire system.
 You need to consider how you are going to automate the process, manage the database, create the website and select the posts.
 This also allows you to actually have a tangible end product.

 Without a tangible end product, it’s really easy to become unmotivated and simply stop at only a web scraper.
+In addition, you never know, maybe your site will become popular!  \

-In addition, you never know, maybe your site will become popular!
+\

-Skills:Database, web scraper, automation, web development (for the blog), and general programming.
+ **Skills:** Database, web scraper, automation, web development (for the blog), and general programming.

 ### 2. An event-alert system using Meetup and Eventbrite APIs

 Have you ever wanted to go to a band or comedian show, but realized it was last week?
 Maybe there was a free conference in your area on data science or big data and you missed out because you forgot to check.

-Why not make your own aggregator using the[Meetup](https://www.meetup.com/meetup_api/)and[Eventbrite APIs](https://www.eventbrite.com/platform/api), that will warn you when keywords are in event descriptions or titles?
+Why not make your own aggregator using the [Meetup](https://www.meetup.com/meetup_api/) and [Eventbrite APIs](https://www.eventbrite.com/platform/api), that will warn you when keywords are in event descriptions or titles?
 Now, I assume both Meetup and Eventbrite have similar options.
 But it is always fun to try to build your own system.

 You can customize the system to work the way you want, and maybe even allow other people to make their own alerts by making this a website.
 What’s exciting about this project is that you can practice working with two different APIs.
 This will allow you to compare and contract what you like and dislike about them.
 That way, if you’re ever in charge of building an API, you’ll have a better picture of what works and what doesn’t.

-Skills:APIs, database, automation, web development, and general programming.
+**Skills:** APIs, database, automation, web development, and general programming.

 ### 3. A 9GAG copy cat